jfposton/amonone/_includes/intro.md

-AmonOne is the open source version of <a href="https://amon.cx">Amon</a>. brIt shares the same codebase and set of features. <br>The difference between
+AmonOne is the open source version of <a href="https://amon.cx">Amon</a>.
+It shares the same codebase and set of features. <br>The biggest difference between
-Amon and AmonOne is that AmonOne can be used only to monitor a single server.
+Amon and AmonOne is that AmonOne can monitor only 1 server.

 <img src="{{ site.url }}/images/slide-1.png" alt="Dashboard">